The attorneys of Sutnick & Sutnick Attorneys At Law working

 A commercial driver’s license has very specific requirements about moving violations.
 Even one ticket can have substantial consequences, like increased insurance costs and license suspension.

-I paid a ticket online and didn’t realize I would receive traffic violation points from the Motor Vehicle Commission?
+I paid a ticket online and didn’t realize I would receive traffic violation points from the Motor Vehicle Commission.
 Is there a way to reopen the case?

-Yes, however every situation is different.
-Each New Jersey court has different policies regarding opening a ticket that was paid on-line.
+Yes, however, every situation is different.
+Each New Jersey court has different policies regarding opening a ticket that was paid online.
 It is very important to contact an attorney immediately if this situation occurs so that an appeal can be filed in a timely manner.

 There are many things that an attorney can do to assist a driver.
 Most importantly, when a driver receives tickets, they should contact an attorney immediately prior to going to court.
 Often, we can reduce or eliminate the number of points that a driver faces.
 Further, there are times, depending on the circumstances, when we can reopen an old case where a driver previously received motor vehicle points in court.